loganmarchione/loganmarchione.com/content/posts/2016/04/ubiquiti-edgerouter-lite-setup/index.md

 {{< img src="20160501_002.png" alt="screenshot" >}}

 Also, I'm not a network engineer.
-Do this at your own risk, I'm not responsible for anything you break :)
+Do this at your own risk, I'm not responsible for anything you break. :upside_down_face:

 # Hardware